gablaxy/gablaxy.github.io/README.md

-# javascript-rss-feedreader
+# News aggregator website

-Version so that you can add multiple feeds
+Made to track news that I like.